Greifent/TempOnSevenSegment/README.md

 If you wanna use this daily, it is suggested to make all the files to be executed on startup.

 If you are having issues feel free to open an issue!

+Note that if you connect the Arduino to the Raspberry, the Raspberry might not have enough power to supply everything.